sissythem/Ecommerce/README.md

 ### Messages - Notifications

 Having implemented a logic of a chat conversation between the users, giving them the ability to check which of their conversations are unread or not, we have set up a notification logic through the benefits of Android, in order for the application to notify the user when they have a new message, no matter if they use the app or have it minimized.
 More specifically, we implemented a private class "Worker" into the HomeActivity, which is called only when it is verified that the user is logged in.
 This Worker class works in the background of the application using the overridden methods doInBackground and onPostExecute.
-It makes a call on an initialized TimerTask which makes a @GET call on the RESTful service every five minutes checking for the number of unread messages into every active conversation of the current logged in user. if the number of unread conversations is higher than zero, a notification bar appears on top of the screen as shown below.
+It makes a call on an initialized TimerTask which makes a @GET call on the RESTful service every five minutes checking for the number of unread messages into every active conversation of the current logged in user. if the number of unread conversations is higher than zero, a notification bar appears on top of the screen.

 The user can dismiss this notification or click on it and get navigated directly into the InboxActivity screen, where they can see how many conversations they haven't opened yet.
 It is important to mention that this functionality works correctly only when the application is already working.
 No matter if the user minimizes the app or has it resumed on some screen, even different from Home, the background timer works and pops up the notification when needed.
 Of course, when the user opens a conversation (and the read value is changed to one), the next time the handler of the timer executes, it will count one less unread conversation and therefore, change its' value.